 In accordance with policy SEC-046, the University discourages all non-essential personal travel by students, faculty, and staff.

-Students who are currently in the Charlottesville/Albemarle area but thinking of returning to their home communities prior to the end of the semester are urged to reconsider this plan.
+Students who are currently in the Charlottesville/Albemarle area but thinking of traveling outside the area prior to the end of the semester are urged to reconsider.
 Leaving the area is not advised, given the potential of spreading the virus to others.
 Traveling outside the United States is especially discouraged.

 - Review the Be Prepared infographic from Student Health and Wellness.
-This resource provides more insight into the quarantine process as well as important points to consider when thinking of returning home.
+This resource provides more insight into the quarantine process as well as important points to consider when thinking of traveling outside the area.

-- If you have not left yet and you plan to return to the area at a different point in the semester, pick up a Let’sGetChecked test kit from an on-Grounds location.
+- If you plan to return to the area later in the semester, pick up a Let’sGetChecked test kit from an on-Grounds location BEFORE your departure.
 Please note:

 - You must reserve the kit through email and pick it up during business hours (M-F, 9am-4pm), allowing at least 24 hours from the time you make your request.

 - Email your request to firstname.lastname@example.org, including your full name, computing ID, and your preferred day and time for pickup.

 - You will receive a confirmation email with pickup location when your kit is ready.

 - This option should be used only when students are asymptomatic.
 If you feel sick or are experiencing COVID-like symptoms, please contact Student Health and Wellness at 434-924-5362 for guidance.